Majors and Careers

 Pharmaceutical Production and Development, Biotechnology, Medicinal Chemistry, Medicine, Pharmacy, Health Promotion, Health Care Delivery Systems, Physical Restoration and Rehabilitation, Program Management and Design, Disease Prevention and Control, Community Health and Outreach, Health Forensics, Health Insurance and Management

-Graduates of Pharmaceutical Sciences are prepared for an unparalleled range of career opportunities in emerging and established biomedical fields in industry, government, research institutes, and education.
+Graduates of Pharmacy and Pharmaceutical Sciences are prepared for an unparalleled range of career opportunities in emerging and established biomedical fields in industry, government, research institutes, and education.
 Opportunities include working in private corporations, hospitals, medical clinics, health care agencies, pharmaceutical industry, biotechnology industry, local and state government agencies, the federal government, educational providers, court and probation systems, and many others.
 Graduates have a rich variety of choices in filling professional positions in any of these settings or first pursuing additional training at the graduate level in pharmaceutics, chemistry, pharmacology, or biological sciences.
-Earning professional degrees in medicine, dentistry, or pharmacy is yet another popular option.
+Earning an advanced professional degree in pharmacy, medicine, dentistry, physician assistant, nursing, or public health is yet another popular option.

 Graduates of the School of Physical Sciences have backgrounds appropriate to a variety of areas in research, teaching, and management.
 Career opportunities for physical scientists are found in federal, state, and local government as well as in private industry.
 Chemists may work in research and development and in jobs dealing with health, pollution, energy, fuel, drugs, and plastics.
 Water districts, crime labs, and major chemical and oil companies are also good resources for employment.
 Earth System Science and Environmental Science majors will find employment in areas such as hazardous waste treatment, resource extraction, pollution remediation, and as consultants to government and high-technology fields.
 Mathematics graduates find employment in both government and the private sector in such technical fields as operations research, computer programming, marketing research, actuarial work, banking, retail management, and scientific research.
 Physics and Applied Physics graduates find professional positions in education, research and development, and in the electronic and aerospace industries.
 Possible careers include science teaching and writing, computer and electrical engineering, device and instrumentation development, nuclear and reactor physics, environmental and radiological science, laser and microchip development, astronomy, and geophysics.